 Definitions

-Main Papers and Presentations
+Main/Landscape Papers and Presentations

-Main papers and presentations are those reporting results dealing with the main objectives of HeartShare, as well as papers and presentations using the complete study data set.
+Main/landscape papers and presentations are those reporting results dealing with the main objectives of HeartShare, as well as papers and presentations using the complete study data set.
 In general, main papers and presentations refer to use of study data from all sites.

 Design Paper